Summer Sports Camps Policies

 - Room changes or swaps are prohibited in the first 24 hours of the official start date of a camp.

 - Campers may not change their room assignment without authorization from the Residence Director who will determine whether a request can be accommodated.

 - Residence halls are not air conditioned and some do not have elevators.

-- Disability Accommodations: If a camper needs an air conditioner for medical reasons or any other accommodation with housing, they should begin the registration process by submitting a Disability, Medical and Dietary Request Form.
-This electronic form will be available to campers in early spring.
-Along with this form, campers may need to submit complete documentation.
-Please reference the SEAS guidelines for documenting a disability.
+- Disability Accommodations: If a camper needs an air conditioner for medical reasons or any other accommodation with housing, they should begin the registration process by indicating a need for housing, dietary (due to severe allergy) when completing the Disability, Medical and Dietary Services Request section of the Medical Authorization and Health History Form.
+Please reference our Accessibility Services page for more information.

 - Smoking is not permitted in the residence halls or within 35 feet of a university building.

 - Identification (ID) Cards: Each camper is issued a Brown University ID card that is the property of the University.
 This card opens the exterior door of the residence hall and provides access to the dining halls and athletic center).
 Campers should use only their own card, and never lend the card to another camper.
 If a camper has lost their ID Card, they should they should contact their Resident Advisor or Sports Camp Assistant.

 - Room Keys: Brown University issues one room key to each resident assigned a room in a Brown residence hall during summer months.
 Campers are expected to be in possession of their room key whenever they leave the room.